How often do I need an eye exam?

 Children

-Vision has really important role in your child's development, so it’s important to keep on top of their eye health.
-We know how tricky it can be to work out whether your child is seeing clearly and comfortably, but a trip to see an optometrist will help to make sure their vision and eye health are in good condition.
+Vision has a very important role in your child's development, so it’s important to stay on top of their eye health.
+We know how tricky it can be to work out whether your child is seeing clearly and comfortably, but regular trips to the optometrist will help to make sure that their vision and eye health are in the best condition possible.

 Toddlers